Client Booklet

 What happens at the assessment session?

 At the assessment session, you will have a chance to discuss what has brought you to us and find out a bit more about us.
 Then we can decide whether we are the right service for you, or whether you may benefit from other services.
+If you are happy to take up counselling, we will arrange another appointment for you.
+This will be with someone who uses an approach suited to your problem.

 Are your counsellors qualified?